-Wakulla County School Wakulla Career and Technical Education Center: This project would provide training and job skills for the • #1 Board non-degree seeking student for emerging or high-demand jobs.
+Wakulla County School Wakulla Career and Technical Education Center: This project would provide training and job skills for the \$5.7M #1 Board non-degree seeking student for emerging or high-demand jobs.
 WCSB owns the property and will staff the center once constructed.
 Funds are requested for design, permitting, construction and furnishings.
-Wakulla County Learning Center: This project proposes a partnership with TCC for a campus in Wakulla County where students and adults may pursue an AA degree.
+Wakulla County Learning Center: This project proposes a partnership with TCC for a campus in Wakulla \$3.4 M #2 County where students and adults may pursue an AA degree.
 WCSB owns the property and will staff the center once constructed in partnership with TCC.
-Funds are requested for design, permitting, construction and furnishings. • #2 City of St. Marks, ADA Compliant Kayak/Canoe Launch: To provide kayak/canoe access to the Wakulla River via the City Park.
-Increase recreational opportunities and enhanced visitor experience.
-Will also relieve kayak/canoe launching at the St. Marks Boat Ramp.
+Funds are requested for design, permitting, construction and furnishings.
+City of St. Marks, ADA Compliant Kayak/Canoe Launch: To provide kayak/canoe access to the Wakulla River via the City Park \$65 K #5 Increase recreational opportunities and enhanced visitor experience.
+Will also relieve kayak/canoe launching a the St. Marks Boat Ramp.
 The City of St. Marks owns the property.
-Funds are requested for design, permitting and construction. #5 St. Marks WWTP- Conversion of Grinders to Gravity Sewer: First a feasibility study (i.e., preliminary engineer report) will need to be conducted to determine if conversion is feasibly and probable cost.
-Funds are needed for feasibility study/preliminary engineering report. \$350 K St. Marks Board Walk: Construct a boardwalk that will connect to the terminus of the St. Marks Bike Trail and provide an off-road multi-use pedestrian to the Fort, St. Marks Board Ramp, and back to the St. Marks Bike Trail terminus.
+Funds are requested for design, permitting and construction.
+St. Marks WWTP- Conversion of Grinders to Gravity Sewer: First a feasibility study (i.e., preliminary engineer \$350 K report) will need to be conducted to determine if conversion is feasibly and probable cost.
+Funds are needed for feasibility study/preliminary engineering report.
+St. Marks Board Walk: Construct a boardwalk that will connect to the terminus of the St. Marks Bike Trail and \$900K provide an off-road multi-use pedestrian to the Fort, St. Marks Board Ramp, and back to the St. Marks Bike Trail terminus.
 The City of St. Marks own the property and the project is designed and permitted.
-Funds are requested for construction. · Wakulla Commercial Fishermen's Assoc, Inc. A Partnership Reviving Apalachee Bay Oyster Reefs: Shoreline restoration on oyster reefs to enhance commercial and recreational fishing; provide tidal, storm surge and coastal erosion protection, improve water quality; strengthen economy, social and environmental capital.
-Funds are requested for all stages of the project. \$2.6M Wakulla Environmental Institute Marine Manufacturing Training Center: A state of the art multi-purpose facility that will function as an auditorium, conference center, manufacturing center, oyster seed hatchery and commercial kitchen for processing local Gulf Coast seafood products.
+Funds are requested for construction.
+Wakulla Commercial A Partnership Reviving Apalachee Bay Oyster Reefs: Shoreline restoration on oyster reefs to enhance \$2.6M Fishermen's Assoc,Inc. commercial and recreational fishing; provide tidal,storm surge and coastal erosion protection, improve water quality; strengthen economy, social and environmental capital.
+Funds are requested for all stages of the project.
+Wakulla Environmental Marine Manufacturing Training Center: A state of the art multi-purpose facility that will function as an \$15M Institute auditorium, conference center, manufacturing center, oyster seed hatchery and commercial kitchen for processing local Gulf Coast seafood products.
 WEI owns the property.
 Funds are needed for design, permitting, construction and furnishings.
-Total estimated project cost is \$22.7 M, seeking \$15M Triumph funds. \$15M • Gulf Specimen Marine Laboratories, Inc. (GSML) (added to list 1/8/2018} GSML expansion of infrastructure and operations for adding courses that will lead to technical certificates in an array of marine subjects as well as marking new local marine products.
-Funds will be used to upgrade/expand the existing facilities, purchase of two vessels, and salaries and benefits for 11 planned new positions.
-It is anticipated that after three-years the course will be self-sustaining ·
+Total estimated project cost is \$22.7 M, seeking \$15M Triumph funds.
+Gulf Specimen Marine GSML expansion of infrastructure and operations for adding courses that will lead to technical certificates in \$3.9M Laboratories,Inc. an array of marine subjects as well as marking new local marine products.
+Funds will be used to upgrade/expand (GSML) (added to list the existing facilities, purchase of two vessels, and salaries and benefits for 11 planned new 1/8/2018} positions.
+It is anticipated that after three-years the course will be self-sustaining